 If my hypothesis is right, I think what the strategy should do instead is accept load transfers if the resulting arrangement is sufficiently less overloaded than it was without making the transfer.
 Maybe the previously underloaded PE can then also try to shed some of its load.
 Or, if we're planning on using MetaLB anyway, we can just let it take some of the overload, improving the situation to some degree, and trust that the strategy will be run again soon.

-#6 Updated by Kavitha Chandrasekar almost 2 years ago
+#6 Updated by Kavitha Chandrasekar over 2 years ago